ansien/simple-job-queue-bundle/README.md

 ## Usage

+### Creating a job
-You can inject an instance of `Ansien\SimpleJobQueueBundle\Service\SimpleJobService`.
-This service allows you to create jobs.
+You can inject the `Ansien\SimpleJobQueueBundle\Service\SimpleJobService` service.
+This service allows you to easily create a job.
+You can also manually create and persist an instance of `Ansien\SimpleJobQueueBundle\Entity\Job`.
 ```php
 $this->simpleJobService->createJob('app:test-command', [
     'foo' => 'bar'